polyfy/polylith/readme.md

 To do that, we need to start by creating a project.

 ## Project

-There are two kind of projects.
+There are two kinds of projects in Polylith: development and deployable.

 <img src="images/project.png" width="30%">